asterisk-icon

 Matrix - For large teams in complex environments

-Matrix org chart visualizes structures with multiple reporting lines.
-For example, large organizations may have employees reporting to more than one manager in different departments.
+A Matrix org chart explains structures with multiple reporting lines.
+Large organizations may have employees reporting to more than one manager in different departments.

 For example, a developer can report to both the IT and Product lead.
-A matrix chart will help visualize this complex reporting structure better than a hierarchical one.
+A matrix chart will show this complex reporting structure better than a hierarchical one.

 Pros of a matrix org chart